Exscientia/physicsml/docs/source/pages/plugins/openmm.md

 from openmmml.mlpotential import MLPotential from physicsml.plugins.openmm.physicsml_potential import PhysicsMLPotentialImplFactory

-# you can download the pdb file from https://github.com/openmm/openmm-ml/blob/main/test/alanine-dipeptide-explicit.pdb.
+# You can download the pdb file from https://github.com/openmm/openmm-ml/blob/main/test/alanine-dipeptide-explicit.pdb.
+# Here, we truncate it to remove all the water molecules for speed
 pdb = app.PDBFile("alanine-dipeptide-truncated.pdb")

 # specify the Mace potential